apache/doris/docs/en/docs/data-operate/export/outfile.md

 If the above three conditions are met, the concurrent export query result set can be triggered.
 Concurrency = ```be_instacne_num * parallel_fragment_exec_instance_num```

-### How to verify that the result set is exported concurrently
+### How to Verify that the Result Set is Exported Concurrently

 After the user enables concurrent export through the session variable setting, if you want to verify whether the current query can be exported concurrently, you can use the following method.